Therapeutic Services

 This therapy is highly recommended for couples on the brink.
 It is most appropriate when one partner wants to preserve and repair the relationship and the other is leaning towards ending it.
 It differs from traditional couples counseling in the following ways: 1) The goal is to determine if partners consider the problems solvable, not to immediately jump into problem-solving.
 2) The therapist will talk with each person individually a great deal, since each partner has different needs and agendas, and will pull the couple together for short periods of time.
 3) It is always short-term.
 No more than 5 sessions.
 If the couple decides to work on the problems in their relationship, they then move into traditional couples therapy.
 If not, they gain clarity and confidence about their next steps forward.

 This form of therapy is best suited to couples who are struggling, but are committed to working through the problems in their relationship.
 Couples often get stuck in what we call "negative cycles" -- problems that seem to crop up over and over again, often creating the same frustrating and hurtful results.
-The goals of Emotionally-Focused Therapy (EFT) are to better understand and re-organize the reactionary, emotional and behavioral responses to one another, to initiate a shift in interactions and learn new, more healthy ways of relating to one another, and to create a trusting, secure bond between partners.
+I use components of Emotionally-Focused Therapy (EFT), Internal Family Systems (IFS) and Dialectical Behavior Therapy (DBT).
+This integrative approach helps client better understand and re-organize the reactionary, emotional and behavioral responses to one another, to initiate a shift in interactions, learn new, more healthy ways of relating to one another, and create a trusting, secure bond between partners.

 • Pre-Marital Counseling